Return to story

 education budget, and the comparative bureaucracies of state

-library budget from the Bolivian government - but it must be spent in
+library budget from the Bolivian government - but it must be spent

 Bolivia!
-Some books they need in foreign languages simply aren’t
+Some books they need in foreign languages simply

-triplets a few years ago - which by necessity made her something of an
+triplets - which by necessity made her something of an

 expert on child and maternal health and child care arrangements in

-Bolivia.
-It was exactly the sort of visit that we hope for in a
+detailed stories.
+It was exactly the sort of visit that we

 foreign country, but is so difficult to find.